alexmihai33/Proiect_PWEB/README.md

 2. ejs (to make it easier to comunicate with the backend and make the html pages dynamic)

-Backend programming languases used - javascript
+Backend programming languases used - javascript, sql

 Backend technologies used: